aszatrowski/predicting-cdiff/README.md

 Admission is labeled as CDI if:
 * ELISA Positive OR
 * ICD9: `008.45` OR
+    * It is possible that ICDs don't actually have datetimes attached and are only finalized at the end of admission.
+For this reason I think we can require that `008.45` was marked at the end of an admission that ended <30 days from admin point.
 * Both:
     * PCR Positive
     * Diarrhea NOS (`787.91`)